-- (c) Long-Term Idle Well Abandonment Supplement Surety.
-A Long-Term Idle Well Supplement Surety is required, in addition to the Well Abandonment Surety, to further guarantee that long-term idle wells in unincorporated Ventura County are properly plugged and abandoned in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements.
-The amount of the supplement surety shall be \$15,000 for each of operator's longterm idle wells that has been idle for 15 years or more, not to exceed \$5,000,000 for any one operator for its 15-year-plus idle wells located in unincorporated Ventura County.
-This supplement surety amount may be added to, and jointly filed with the County with, the required Well Abandonment Surety in cases where the sureties are covering the same wells.
-All Long-Term Idle Well Abandonment Supplement Surety amounts forfeited to the County shall be held in trust, and released to and used by the California Geologic Energy Management Division, County, or other County-approved person for the sole purpose of funding the plugging and abandonment of all wells covered by the surety in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements. - 7.
-Calculating, Filing and Maintaining Sureties - (a) New and renewed Conditional Use Permits shall include a condition of approval requiring the filing of all sureties required by this Section 8175-5.7.8(e) prior to use inauguration of the new or renewed permit. - (b) Each operator with existing wells in unincorporated Ventura County shall submit a complete inventory of its wells (including but not limited to active, idle, plugged and abandoned) for review by the Planning Division by XXXXXX [60 days after the effective date of the ordinance]. - (c) The Planning Director or designee shall verify the required surety amounts based upon review of information provided by the operator, the California Geologic Energy Management Division or its successor agency, and County permit records, and notify the operator in writing.
-Operators with existing wells in unincorporated Ventura County shall provide the Planning Division all sureties required pursuant to this Section 8175-5.7.8(e) within 180 days from the date of this notification.
+- ii.
+For the surety amount to be initially established at the Site-Specific Plan and Cost Estimate Amount, such plan and cost estimate must be submitted to, and approved as to accuracy by, the Planning Division prior to the date the Surface Restoration and Well Abandonment Surety is initially due.
+Otherwise, the initial surety amount shall be the Default Amount which may thereafter be adjusted upon the Planning Division's approval as to accuracy of an operator-submitted Site-Specific Plan and Cost Estimate Amount. - Long-Term Idle Well Abandonment Supplement Surety.
+A Long-Term Idle Well Supplement Surety is required, in addition to the Surface Restoration and Well Abandonment Surety, to further guarantee that long-term idle well are properly plugged and abandoned in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements.
+The amount of the supplement surety shall be \$15,000 for each of operator's onshore long-term idle wells located in unincorporated Ventura County, excluding federal lands, that has been idle for 15 years or more.
+All Long-Term Idle Well Abandonment Supplement Surety amounts forfeited to the County shall be held in trust, and released to and used by the California Geologic Energy Management Division, County, or other County-approved person for the sole purpose of funding the plugging and abandonment of all wells covered by the surety in accordance with the requirements of the California Geologic Energy Management Division or its successor agency, and any other applicable state and federal requirements. - (c) No Duplication of Surety Requirements.
+The purpose of this subsection is to avoid the County's requirement of sureties under this Section 8175-5.7.8(e) ("County Sureties") in amounts, when combined with an operator's sureties required by the State and other public entities covering the same wells, that exceed the Estimated Plugging and Restoration Costs for an operator's onshore wells in unincorporated Ventura County, excluding federal lands.
+County Sureties shall be reduced or eliminated if the operator establishes either of the following, as applicable: